 Maratha Empire grows to cover most of India

 Baji Rao died in 1740, and Nana Phadnavis took power, ruling as the minister for Baji Rao’s baby son, the Peshwa Madhav Rao. in After Tarabai died in 1761, Nana Phadnavis got control of the Maratha Empire.
 The Maratha Empire had taken over the land of the old Mughal Empire, and stretched from Kashmir (modern Pakistan) along the Himalayas to the Bay of Bengal, and south past Mumbai to Goa – it covered most of modern India.
 Nana Phadnavis spent a lot of time fighting off Ahmed Shah Durrani, who ruled Afghanistan and Pakistan and was trying to conquer northern India.

 After Durrani died in 1772, his empire fell apart, and stopped fighting the Maratha Empire.
 But Madhav Rao died of tuberculosis the same year, when he was only 27 years old, and Madhav Rao’s uncle Raghunath Rao, a successful general, took the opportunity to seize power from Nana Phadnavis.
 Most of North India broke off from the Maratha Empire and became independent, sticking with Nana Phadnavis.

 By 1802, as the British got more power in India, they were ready to take over more of the remaining Maratha empire.
 They got their excuse when Nana Phadnavis died, and Peshwa Baji Rao II asked them for help.
 This time the British gained the right to station British troops all over the Maratha Empire, “to keep the peace.”
-When various local governors objected, a war broke out, and the British took over most of the Maratha Empire, leaving the Hindus mainly Rajasthan (now along the border with Pakistan).
+When various local governors objected, a war broke out.
+So the British took over most of the Maratha Empire, leaving the Hindus mainly Rajasthan (now along the border with Pakistan).

 Learn by doing: learn how to put on a sari